alexeagleson/nextjs-fullstack-app-template/README.md

 export default BaseTemplate;
 ```

-With each component we create we're going to want a very quick and easy way to test it in different environments (Storybook for examaple, but also the app, and maybe our unit tests).
+With each component we create we're going to want a very quick and easy way to test it in different environments (Storybook for example, but also the app, and maybe our unit tests).
 It will be handy to have quick access to data to render the component.

 Let's create a file to store some mock data for this component to use for testing: